Size ranking: 50th

-Octans encompasses the south celestial pole, as shown in the Uranographia of Johann Bode where it was called Octans Nautica.
+Octans encompasses the south celestial pole, as shown on Chart XX of Johann Bode’s Uranographia star atlas, where it was called Octans Nautica.
 The octant was the forerunner of the modern sextant.
 For Lacaille’s original depiction, see here.

-An octant consisted of an arc of 45 degrees, i.e. an eighth of a circle, hence the name.
+An octant consists of an arc of 45°, i.e. an eighth of a circle, hence the name.
 The navigator sighted the horizon through a telescope and adjusted a movable arm until the reflected image of the Sun or a star overlay the direct view of the horizon.
-In later designs the arc was extended from one eighth of a circle to one-sixth and the instrument became the modern sextant.
+In later designs the arc was extended from one-eighth of a circle to one-sixth and the instrument became the modern sextant.

 There is, unfortunately, no southern equivalent of the bright northern pole star, Polaris.
 The nearest naked-eye star to the south celestial pole is Sigma Octantis, a degree away from the pole, although at magnitude 5.4 it is far from prominent.